dsentker/url-signature/README.md

 * ...this library is the only auditing mechanism designed to prevent a user from retrieving content that is not intended for them.

 ## Credits
-Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications.
-The adjustments then resulted in a separate library (this one).
-The implementation of a Symfony Bundle is planned.
+Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (that's me 😁) to upgrade the code for PHP 7.x applications.
+The adjustments then resulted in a separate library (this one) and a symfony bundle.

 ## Dependencies
 The library uses the URL functions of [thephpleague/uri](https://github.com/thephpleague/uri) to parse, extract and (re-)build URL components.
 For unit tests, PhpUnit is used.